 Updated 4/21/18.
-In magazines or online, you’ve likely come across an interview with a celebrity who has been asked: “What are your secrets for keeping your skin looking beautiful?”
+In magazines or online, you’ve likely come across an interview with a celebrity who has been asked: “What are your skincare secrets?”
 They usually share something that seems so simple, and rather effortless, yet, does it really work?
 Is it really how they look so young?

 As someone who works with celebrities giving professional facial treatments, along with teaching them how to care for their skin at home, I know that the secret to beautiful skin is not so easy (or as accurate) as they can make it sound.
-Here are 4 common celebrity “skincare secrets” that I believe are myths.
+Here are five common celebrity skincare secrets that I believe are myths.

 Do these celebrity “skincare secrets” really work?

 While I will always promote drinking water as being mandatory for your health, did you know that drinking water is the least efficient way to hydrate the skin’s surface?
 This is because it can’t make its way to the outermost layers.
 Instead, it runs through the intestines, gets absorbed into your bloodstream, and then is filtered out by the kidneys.
 At this point, it will hydrate the cells inside the body but won’t make its way to the skin’s surface.
 Hydration levels within the skin have very little to do with drinking water but rather what you are doing (or not doing) topically to treat the skin.

 - Always use an alcohol-free toner and leave it damp on the skin.
 Toners, when used after cleansing, not only remove impure tap water but they are very effective for delivering water to thirsty cells.
 A good one is Moisture Infusion Toner.